 Java is a programming language and computing platform first released by Sun Microsystems in 1995.
 There are lots of applications and websites that will not work unless you have Java installed, and more are created every day.
 Java is fast, secure, and reliable.
 From laptops to datacenters, game consoles to scientific supercomputers, cell phones to the Internet, Java is everywhere!

 What is the difference between JRE (Java Runtime Environment), Java SE (Java Standard Edition), JVM (Java Virtual Machine), and JDK (Java Development Kit)?

 JVM (Java Virtual Machine) is the runtime environment/virtual machine for executing Java bytecode.
 For each execution of your program, the JDK and JRE come into use, and they go within the JVM to run the Java source code.

 JRE (Java Runtime Environment) is a package that includes Java Virtual Machine, libraries, and all other components required in order to run a compiled Java program, although it doesn’t allow you to build new Java programs.
 In addition, two key deployment technologies are part of the JRE: Java Plug-in, which enables applets to run in popular browsers; and Java Web Start, which deploys standalone applications over a network.

-JDK (Java Development Kit) is a full-features SDK for Java, It has everything JRE contains plus functionalities necessary for developers (such as debugging tools) allows them to develop Java apps.
+JDK (Java Development Kit) is a full-featured SDK for Java.
+It has everything JRE contains plus functionalities necessary for developers (such as debugging tools) that allow them to develop Java apps.
 SE (Standard Edition) is just the name of the edition that defines a set of capabilities and functionalities for the Development Kit (JDK), but you can find Java EE – Enterprise Edition, with more functionalities).

 Languages: Multiple Languages